Tricriticality in the $q$-neighbor Ising model on a partially duplex clique: The -neighbor Ising model on duplex clique

 \section{The $q$-neighbor Ising model on duplex clique}

-In \cite{Arek:15} we have modified the kinetic Ising model with Metropolis dynamics allowing each spin to interact with $q$ spins randomly chosen from the whole system, (i.e complete graph).
-Here we consider a set of $N$ spin described by the binary variables $S_i=\pm 1$, which are duplicated on the second level.
-The algorithm of a single update of the $q$-neighbor Ising model on a duplex clique consists of eight consecutive steps : \begin{enumerate} \item Randomly choose a spin $S_i$ \item From all neighbors of $S_i$ choose a subset of $q$ neighbors on the first level: $nn_1$ \item Calculate the value of the following function:
+In \cite{Arek:15} we have modified the kinetic Ising model with Metropolis dynamics allowing each spin to interact only with $q$ spins randomly chosen its neighborhood.
+We have considered only complete graph, which is particularly convenient for analytical treatment.
+Here we consider again a set of $N$ spins described by dynamical binary variables $S_i=\pm 1$, but this time they are duplicated on the second level.
+The algorithm of a single update of the $q$-neighbor Ising model on a duplex clique consists of eight consecutive steps : \begin{enumerate} \item Randomly choose a spin $S_i$ \item From all neighbors of $S_i$ choose a subset $nn_1$ of $q$ neighbors on the first level \item Calculate the change of the ``energy'' related to the potential flip of spin $S_i$: